wangfelix/Bio-Feedback-System-For-Market-Decisions/README.md

           14 const port: number = [your desired port];
          ```

     4. Access the application inside your browser by visiting `http://localhost:8080/`.
+       > :warning: If you want to access the Admin Page, log in as the admin with the credentials **email**: "a" and **password** "a".